Decoding the Appraisal Process

-A home purchase is the most significant investment most of us will ever make.
-It doesn't matter if a primary residence, a second vacation home or one of many rentals, the purchase of real property is an involved financial transaction that requires multiple parties to see it through.
+Getting a house is the most serious investment some could ever encounter.
+It doesn't matter if a primary residence, a seasonal vacation home or a rental fixer upper, the purchase of real property is an involved transaction that requires multiple parties to see it through.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the value of the real estate is consistent with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who makes sure the value of the property is in line with the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from RJE Real Estate Appraisal Service will ensure, you as an interested party, are informed.

-To ascertain an accurate status of the property, it's our responsibility to first perform a thorough inspection.
-We must physically view features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are there and are in the shape a reasonable person would expect them to be.
-To make sure the stated size of the property has not been misrepresented and document the layout of the house, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious features - or defects - that would affect the value of the house.
+To ascertain the true status of the property, it's our responsibility to first complete a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the condition a reasonable person would expect them to be.
+To make sure the stated size of the property is accurate and describe the layout of the property, the inspection often entails creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the house.

 Cost Approach

-This is where the appraiser gathers information on local building costs, labor rates and other factors to derive how much it would cost to replace the property being appraised.
-This value usually sets the maximum on what a property would sell for.
-It's also the least used method.
+Here, we use information on local building costs, labor rates and other factors to derive how much it would cost to build a property similar to the one being appraised.
+This estimate commonly sets the maximum on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Sales Comparison

 Appraisers get to know the neighborhoods in which they work.
-They thoroughly understand the value of particular features to the homeowners of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+They thoroughly understand the value of particular features to the people of that area.
+Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the property being appraised.
+By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to knowing the true value of features of homes in Ann Arbor and Washtenaw, RJE Real Estate Appraisal Service can't be beat.
-The sales comparison approach to value is usually awarded the most consideration when an appraisal is for a real estate purchase.
+At RJE Real Estate Appraisal Service, we are an authority when it comes to knowing the value of real estate features in Ann Arbor and Washtenaw County neighborhoods.
+The sales comparison approach to value is typically given the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach